digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_steps.md

 {: .info }
 > Exercise: Review a search strategy
+>

-- Hits per sub-query is helpful
+> - Hits per sub-query is helpful
-- It is implicit/unclear how the search strings are connected (probably OR)
+> - It is implicit/unclear how the search strings are connected (probably OR)
-- There is no rationale to include AI Aversion but not ML aversion.
+> - There is no rationale to include AI Aversion but not ML aversion.
-- There is no rationale to require "ML decision" to be an exact match, but Algorithm* Aversion is not required to be an exact match
+> - There is no rationale to require "ML decision" to be an exact match, but Algorithm* Aversion is not required to be an exact match
-- The use of quotes and wildcards is inconsistent
+> - The use of quotes and wildcards is inconsistent
-- For a conference paper, the authors could be required to complete the building-block matrix (or justify the design of the search strategy)
+> - For a conference paper, the authors could be required to complete the building-block matrix (or justify the design of the search strategy)
+>
+> **TODO : sketch a solution!!**

 Metrics:
 - True positives (TP) = *retrieved* by the search and *relevant*